jrvanderdoes/purify/paper.md

 on body weight is larger.
 While additional simulations, or modifying the resampling scheme may mitigate such losses, it is important to consider such effects.
 Often the prediction errors, e.g. mean square error (MSE), is more important and in this case, the resampled model also performs better.
-See vignettes for additional analysis on this and other data.
+See articles for additional analysis on this and other data.

 <!--